ooroor/hellostrangeworld/readme.md

 - Use return codes instead of exceptions to communicate flow variations, including errors

 ### Tools and technologies used so far
-- logback for logging
-- Junit 5 (Jupiter) for testing
-- JaCoCo for coverage
-- PiTest for mutation testing
 - Maven/surefire/site reporting
-- H2 for RDBMS prod and testing
 - Three layers: Frontend, immediate backend and downstreams far backend
-- Lombok (magic, but allowing)
-- Plain JDBC
-- Jetty for servlet container
-- Jersey for HTTP/rest communication
-- REST with JSON  and HTTP verb calls from backend to far backend
-- org.apache.commons.configuration2 for application.properties related stuff
-- (Code Complexity analysis (NCSS) INCOMPATIBLE with Java 9+)
-- OWASP Threats Protection
-- Checkstyle for consistent code layout etc.

 #### Summary over technologies/designs so far